-With a maximum speed of up to 40mph and its high-horsepower dual engines, the D4 excels at taking hills and steep inclines easily making it one of the best electric scooters for climbing hills, and its double-braking system provides maximum safety for such terrain.
+With a maximum speed of up to 40mph and its high-horsepower dual engines, the D4 excels at taking hills and steep inclines easily, making it one of the best electric scooters for climbing hills, and its double-braking system provides maximum safety for such terrain.
 However, its heavy 70lb weight and high price point may make it less suitable for the casual rider.
-Still, it’s a top-quality, powerful scooter capable of taking on long trips on any terrain with ease.
+Still, it’s a top-quality, powerful scooter capable of easily taking on long trips on any terrain.

 Award: HONORABLE MENTION

 WHY WE LIKE IT: Highly portable and lightweight but durable and safe, with 650w of top-end horsepower for steep inclines and 15 miles of travel per charge.

 - 650w top-end engine power